-For programmatic questions on the Asthma Intervention in Public and Assisted Multifamily Housing grant program, you may contact Dr. J. Kofi Berko, Jr., Office of Healthy Homes and Lead Hazard Control, at 202-402-7696 (this is not a toll-free number) or via email at j.Kofi.Berko@HUD.gov.
-For grants administrative questions, you may contact Ms. Curtissa L. Coleman, Office of Healthy Homes and Lead Hazard Control, at telephone 202-402-7580 (this is not a toll-free number) or via email at Curtissa.L.Coleman@HUD.gov.
-If you are a hearing- or speech-impaired person, you may reach the above telephone numbers through TTY by calling the toll-free Federal Relay Service at 800-877-8339.
+For programmatic questions on the Asthma Intervention in Public and Assisted Multifamily Housing grant program, you may contact Dr. J. Kofi Berko, Jr., Office of Healthy Homes and Lead Hazard Control, at 202-402-7696 (this is not a toll-free number) or via email at J.Kofi.Berko@hud.gov.
+For grant administrative questions, you may contact Ms. Nadine L. Heath, Office of Healthy Homes and Lead Hazard Control, at telephone 202-402-7680 (this is not a toll-free number) or via email at Nadine.L.Heath@hud.gov.
+If you are a hearing- or speechimpaired person, you may reach the above telephone numbers through TTY by calling the tollfree Federal Relay Service at 800-877-8339.